Berkanktk/CyberSecurity/README.md

 ### Sonic visualizer
 Sonic visualizer is a tool for viewing and analyzing the contents of audio files, however it can be helpful when dealing with audio steganography.
-You can reveal hidden shapes in audio files.
+You can reveal hidden shapes in audio files or use it to se hidden images inside audio files.

+`Layer->Add Spectrogram` should work

 ## Memory analysis
 Traditionel computer forensics can be made out of volatile memory.